OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-01.md

 the mystery that has been hidden for ages and generations, but is now revealed to the Lord's people.

 ## Colossians 1:27
-To them God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory.
+To them, God has chosen to reveal among the Gentiles the glorious riches of this mystery, which is Christ within you, the hope of glory.

 ## Colossians 1:28
 He is the one we proclaim, warning and teaching everyone with all wisdom, so that we may present everyone fully mature in Christ.